irishgordo/harvester-wiki/Setting-Up-Harvester-Development-Environment.md

 This page will go over setting up your environment for development work on the current version of the Harvester.
 This is primarily built on the premise of setting up in a MacOS environment, but most of it should carry over to Linux as well.

-We're using ZenHub for project management.
-Install [ZenHub Chrome Extension](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd?hl=en-US) to see the project management view in GitHub.
+We're using Github Project for issue management.
+Please check [Issue Management](https://github.com/harvester/harvester/wiki/Issue-Management).

 #### Table of contents